How Lack of Classrooms is impacting Learning in Government Schools

-You enter a classroom as the one shown above where due to lack of space over 60 students are cramped into one room.
-Let’s add another layer of complexity to the situation – the group comprises of students from three different grades.
+You enter a classroom where due to lack of space over 60 students are cramped into one room.
+Let’s add another layer of complexity to the situation – the group comprises students from three different grades.

 It will be tough.
 In fact, it will be very tough to do your job well in this scenario.
-Unfortunately such a situation exists in a large number of government schools across the country.
-Needless to say, our students are the one’s suffering the most with the teachers feeling immense pressure all day long.
+Unfortunately, such a situation exists in a large number of government schools across the country.
+Needless to say, our students are the ones suffering the most with the teachers feeling immense pressure all day long.

 Let’s look at some facts to understand the situation better.

 The report further adds that 30% to 40% of even the available classrooms are in need of serious repair work.
 The National University of Educational Planning and Administration (NEUPA), Delhi, established by the HRD ministry, collects all the DISE data.

-As per another survey conducted by CRY across 71 districts in 13 states and metro cities like Delhi, Mumbai and Kolkatta, it was observed the following
+As per another survey conducted by CRY across 71 districts in 13 states and metro cities like Delhi, Mumbai, and Kolkatta, it was observed the following

-Such lack of classrooms in the government schools is an alarming situation considering that the average class size—or students per classroom—in India across the levels of schooling is 42.
+Such lack of classrooms in government schools is an alarming situation considering that the average class size—or students per classroom—in India across the levels of schooling is 42.
 States such as Bihar and Jharkhand fare worse with an average of 78 and 67 students per classroom, respectively.
 What this means is that the schools are forced to make students from different grades sit together in one room.
-It is only a wishful thinking to assume that any teacher will be able to equally engage all the students at once.
+It is only wishful thinking to assume that any teacher will be able to equally engage all the students at once.
 While the teacher feels the burden to even ensure basic discipline in the class, it is the students who suffer in the long run with their learning levels going from bad to worse.

 Has someone made an effort to resolve this situation?

-We agree that smart classes do have some role to play in a student’s learning cycle but it is definitely not enough.
+We agree that smart classes do have some role to play in a student’s learning cycle.
+But, it is definitely not enough.
 We did a small video sometime back to showcase key challenges in smart classes and why they have failed to deliver the intended impact.
 You can watch it here: